Ordisoftware/Hebrew-Calendar/README.md

 Thus the software can sometimes indicate the same days as the official calendar, and sometimes one to two or three days of shift, because of this new moon date which is sometimes not in astronomical correspondence, and the same goes for the calculation of holidays.

-It can also happen that over 10 or 20 years there is a lag of one month due to Adar II due to the calculation rule used to determine the 1st Nissan and Pesach which is that Pesach is the 14th day of the first seasonal month in the first full moon following the spring equinox.
+It can also happen that over 10 or 20 years there is a lag of one month due to Adar II due to the calculation rule used to determine the 1st Nissan and Pesa'h which is that Pesa'h is the 14th day of the first seasonal month in the first full moon following the spring equinox.

-But even with these lags, Pesach, according to the software, is still the first new moon following the spring equinox, and if it lags it falls at worst as the traditional calendar's Pesach Sheni, or vice versa, and within a few hours which generally remain within the 3% universal margin.
+But even with these lags, Pesa'h, according to the software, is still the first new moon following the spring equinox, and if it lags it falls at worst as the traditional calendar's Pesa'h Sheni, or vice versa, and within a few hours which generally remain within the 3% universal margin.

 The software does not yet offer an option to generate a calendar conforming to the Halakhah of Sod HaH'ibur or science of moving stars.

 #### What are the times of celebration?

-The times of the Torah's celebrations are Pesach or Easter which is the liberation of illusions, Shavu'ot or Weeks which is the gift of knowledge, Teru'ah or Ringtone which is the joy of being freedom, Kipurim or Atonement which is the sorrows of losses, and Sukot or Tabernacles which is the construction of the future.
+The times of the Torah's celebrations are Pesa'h or Easter which is the liberation of illusions, Shavuh'ot or Weeks which is the gift of knowledge, Teruh'ah or Ringtone which is the joy of being freedom, Kipurim or Atonement which is the sorrows of losses, and Sukot or Tabernacles which is the construction of the future.

 These are important moments of the lunar year in the solar cycle whose purpose is to provide a benevolent evolution of consciousness by the knowledge of the laws of the universe and of life.
 The Torah says to count these days according to the moon, as opposed to Shabat which is counted according to the sun.